ualibweb/ua-folio-docs/docs/Rancher.md

 ## Making Okapi Aware

-For Okapi-related changes, such as updating the module description, use  something like:
+For Okapi-related changes, such as updating the module description, use something like this in your local terminal:

 ```sh
 docker run --rm -e TENANT_ID=diku -e OKAPI_URL=https://bama-okapi.ci.folio.org \